 Pay Annually

-Most Australian insurers charge a loading for monthly payments.
-Paying annually can save 5-10% on your Tesla policy.
+Most Australian insurers charge a loading for monthly instalments.
+Paying upfront each year can save 5-10% on a Tesla policy.

 5